uiowa-cs-5800-0001-fall-2017/Scratchat/README.md

 # Scratchat
-Scratchat is a Scratch-like web application for users to implement chatbots with little to no programming experience.

 ## Group Project Name: Scrachat
+### Group Lead: Thomas Han
-### Members: Ruihao Xie, Utsab Upadhyay, Thomas Han, Aaron Ambrose, Nate Swanson
+### Members (Last name alphabetical): Aaron Ambrose, Nate Swanson, Utsab Upadhyay, Ruihao Xie
 ### Fundamentals of Software Engineering

-## Project’s requirement:
+## Abstract

-Allows the user with no programming experience to build a chatbot The chatbot should be easily mounted on
+Scratchat is a Scratch-like web application for users to implement chatbots with little to no programming experience.
+We use Node.js, HTML/CSS, and Facebook Messenger API to achieve this goal.

-## UX Flow
+## Progress

-starts with asking the user to pick from [ build a new chatbot, read how it works]
-		If read how it works is selected:
-			Display details on the app, how it works, and it’s advantages If build a new chatbot is selected:
-			Display a canvas which allows user to draw on it using drawing tools Allows user to add text
+10/1/2017 - A meeting will be held today, more info could be found under our <a href="https://github.com/uiowa-cs-5800-0001-fall-2017/Scratchat/wiki">wiki</a> page.

-## Issues
+## More information

-Integrating the chatbot with facebook messenger
+This page is maintained by <a href="">{PERSON}</a>.
+More question: {PERSON_EMAIL_ADDR}